 Knitting designer series: Creating a knitting pattern.
 Knitting designer series: I invited a few of my favourite knitwear designers to discuss their design process and inspiration and to share some tips and ideas too.
 Hilary Smith Callis lives in San Francisco with her husband and toddler son.
 You can find her line of knitting patterns at theyarniad and find her on Ravelry as theyarniad.
 After I’ve published a new pattern, I often talk about my inspiration for the design, but I only focus on what it looks like.
 Rarely, if ever, do I get down into the details of how the pattern itself comes about.
 In my fantasies, after I have an idea for a design and make a little sketch, I just sit down one day and knit the whole thing.

 The Idea The idea for Indicum came from something I spotted on The Sartorialist some months ago.
 Design Seeds®: For All Who Love Color.
 Knitty.com.
-Wrap your mind around this FINALLY!
+Wrap your mind around this.

 I’ve chosen the Merryall Cardigan.
 I’ll be knitting it with Wool of the Andes in Amethyst Heather.
 Many, many, many years ago, I watched The Knitter’s Workshop for the first time.
 She pointed out that it is easy, and tempting, to stretch or scrunch your conscientiously knit swatch to fit the stitch count you are trying to attain.
 Sort of defeats the purpose, doesn’t it?
 The first step towards an accurate swatch is to cast on at least six inches worth of stitches.
-Lay your swatch flat.
-Now comes the moment of truth.
 Simple hat calculator - StumbleUpon.
 Heels by Number.

 Heels by number Disclaimer: I have not personally turned each of these heels using the number of stitches indicated, but the numbers should work.